FedHome Loan Centers programs are intended to assist the following:

 An FHA cash-out refinance loan is of significant benefit to owners whose property has risen in market value following the purchase of the home.
 Cash Out refinance enables owners to refinance their current mortgage by taking out an additional mortgage for more than what is owed.

-An FHA Streamline Refinance allows owners to reduce the interest rate attached to their current home loan speedily and often without an appraisal.
+An FHA Streamline Refinance allows owners to reduce the interest rate attached to their current mortgage speedily and often without an appraisal.
 This option reduces the amount of paperwork needed by your lender allowing for more time saved.

 Maximum Loan Amounts

 FHA mortgage loan limits differ based on house type, as well as the housing market of the state and county that the property is located in.
-For example, San Diego County has a limit of $726,525 for a single family home, in contrast to San Bernardino, which has a limit of $314,827.
+For example, San Diego County has a limit of $726,525 for a single family home, in contrast to San Bernardino County, which has a limit of $314,827.
 This is because the property value is significantly less on average in San Bernardino County.
-Annually, the FHA recalculates its national limits.
+The FHA recalculates its national limits annually.
 The limit ranges between $314,827 and $1,397,400.